The Business of Fashion

 But those fat margins remain just over the horizon for many online brands.
 E-commerce carries hidden costs of its own, from customer acquisition to inventory and fulfilment.
 During the pandemic, when online sales soared, retailers have welcomed the extra business.
 They're also lamenting the extra costs involved in delivering those orders.

 Brands are taking steps to address this problem.
 In its September earnings call, Nike laid out a strategy to improve digital margins, which it says are already slightly higher than wholesale.
 The plan includes fewer markdowns, stocking inventory closer to consumers to reduce fulfilment costs and prioritising increasing sales to existing customers over chasing new ones.

-Below, BoF outlines six tactics to boost e-commerce profit margins.
+Below, BoF outlines seven tactics to boost e-commerce profit margins.

 Keep Inventory Low

 The goal for most businesses is to stock as much as they can sell: anything more represents wasted money, anything less represents lost sales.
 For online brands, the former is worse than the latter because when there's excess inventory, companies are forced to offer steep sales at lower margins, said Ari Bloom, founder and chief executive of A-Frame Brands, which incubates online brands.

 You never want to leave money on the table but it's a lot better than sitting with dead inventory.